tanmayikade/credit-card-recommender/frontend/README.md

-# Maxx Mai Card - Frontend
+# CardGenius - Frontend

-This is the frontend application for the Maxx Mai Card recommendation system.
+This is the frontend application for the CardGenius recommendation system.
 It provides a user interface for Gmail authentication, spending input, and credit card recommendations.

 ## Features